posabsolute/jQuery-Validation-Engine/README.md

 Default position adjustment could also be provided.

 ### showOneMessage
 Only display the first incorrect validation message instead of normally stacking it.
+It will follows the validation hierarchy you used in the input and only show the first error.

 ### ajaxFormValidation
 If set to true, turns Ajax form validation logic on.
 Defaults to *false*.